WebCoder49/code-input/README.md

 ## [`code-input` also supports TypeScript (click)](https://github.com/WebCoder49/code-input-for-typescript)

-**You can follow the instructions below, or use the starter code available [here for highlight.js](https://codepen.io/WebCoder49/pen/vYMpMoJ?editors=1100) and here for [here for Prism.js](https://codepen.io/WebCoder49/pen/ExzNRyb?editors=1100).**
+**You can follow the instructions below, or use the starter code available [here for highlight.js](https://codepen.io/WebCoder49/pen/vYMpMoJ?editors=1100) and [here for Prism.js](https://codepen.io/WebCoder49/pen/ExzNRyb?editors=1100).**

 `code-input` is designed to be **both easy to use and customisable**.
 Here's how to use it to create syntax-highlighted textareas: